 Spermatogenesis commences when the males attain puberty and continue for the rest of their lives.
 Millions of sperms are produced in the process every day.
 Spermatic development takes place about 70 days in humans.

-Spermatogenesis and oogenesis, although taking place in two different individuals, has certain similarities and dissimilarities.
+Spermatogenesis and oogenesis, although taking place in two different individuals, have certain similarities and dissimilarities.
 The difference between spermatogenesis and oogenesis are as follows.

 Apart from these spermatogenesis and oogenesis differences, there are some similarities between the two processes.
 The similarities between spermatogenesis and oogenesis are: